How to Make Multiple Shopify Stores and Maximize Sales

 Now you know how to optimize your Shopify multiple stores or what you need to do to get them running.

-But also, you know the importance of finding a Shopify inventory software which can communicate with your Shopify store to give you an autonomous, correct, and up-to-date overview of your stock levels.
+But also, you know the importance of finding a Shopify inventory software that can communicate with your Shopify store to give you an autonomous, correct, and up-to-date overview of your stock levels.

 Having a stock synchronization feature means you don’t have to waste any more time tolling through spreadsheets.
 Katana gives you a centralized point to monitor your inventory across Shopify multiple storefronts, fulfill sales orders on time, plan production, and get a clearer understanding of the status of production.